 This product review is for the Secura LCD Duxtop 9600LS 1800-Watt Portable Induction Cooker (Countertop Burner).

 Secura, Inc. is a household appliance manufacturer based in Blaine, Washington state near the Canadian border.
 In additional to induction cooktops, Secura sells steamers, ovens, water boilers, and other such household goods.
-I suspect that Secura started as a Chinese manufacturing partner for better-known brands before striking out on its own, incorporating in April 2012.

 One of Secura’s popular brands is Duxtop.
 They make both induction cookers as well as induction-compatible cookware, but you don’t need to use Duxtop cookware to enjoy Duxtop induction cookers.
 (If you’re looking for good cladded, induction-compatible cookware, see this comprehensive article I wrote.)